Self-Portrait with Seven Fingers

-Self-Portrait with Seven Fingers is an oil painting by Belarusian-French painter Marc Chagall, painted in 1913 in France.
+Self-Portrait with Seven Fingers is a 1913 oil painting by Belarusian-French painter Marc Chagall, painted in 1913 in France.
 This oil on canvas is a self-portrait in which the artist represents himself painting a reduced version of Of Russia, of Donkeys and Others, with seven fingers on one hand.
 It is kept as part of the Chagall collection at the Stedelijk Museum Amsterdam, in Amsterdam, Netherlands.